 a.
 You may not enter a team in a tournament without first notifying our Tournament Directors.
 E-mail to email@example.com.

 b.
-All rosters must be printed out from our online system and signed by the Regional Commissioner or, if the Commissioner is unavailable, the Registrar.
+All rosters must be printed out from our online system and signed by the Regional Commissioner or one of their designees.
 Most tournaments require that players be listed in order of uniform number.
 It is recommended to have a few rosters signed at the same time.
 However any roster changes (other than an absent player) need to be signed by the Regional Commissioner.

 c.
-All tournaments must be paid for by a Region check, to be issued by our Treasurer, and the funds for payment must be remitted to the region before we will issue a check.
+All tournaments must be paid for by a Region check, to be issued by our Treasurer, and the funds for payment must be deposited into a team's account before the Region will issue a check for any team. .

 e.
 If any player is unable to afford the cost of participation in a tournament, please let us know and we will determine if funds are available to subsidize participation.
 Unfortunately, we are prohibited from using general Region funds but we hope the Sportsmanship Cup will provide us with a profit that can be applied for this purpose.
-For full or partial scholarship requests, the applicant is required to contact the Regional Commissioner.
+For full or partial scholarship requests, the applicant is required to contact the Regional Commissioner or their designee.

 f.
 We apply to the Thanksgiving, Beverly Hills Sportsmanship Cup and Riverside Locomotion Tournament as a region.
 We may apply to other tournaments as a region - our Tournament Teams Committee will let coaches and team administrators know.
 Teams need to apply to all other tournaments on an individual basis.
 Information about tournaments can be found on the National website.
 The Tournament Teams Committee will also try to notify the teams of additional tournaments as they become available.

-For all tournaments, teams are responsible for providing their own referees and they must provide this information at the time of application to a tournament; if they do not have any referees, they might lose their referee deposit.
-The Referee Administrator will make a complete list available to teams with the names of referees in the region who will be available for post-season tournaments.
-We suggest that teams contact referees on this list as soon as they apply to a tournament.
-Whenever a tournament team is accepted into a tournament, the team must finalize the referees by contacting the referee(s) and notifying our Referee Administrator by e-mail at email@example.com.
+For all tournaments, teams are responsible for providing their own referees and they must provide their names and other information at the time of application to a tournament.
+If a team does not have any referees, the team may be barred from applying to a tournament and if the referees fail to fulfill their assignments, they will lose their referee deposit.
+Whenever a tournament team is accepted into a tournament, the team must finalize the referees by contacting the referee(s) and notifying our Referee Administrator by e-mail at firstname.lastname@example.org.

 We expect coaches, assistant coaches, parents and players to remember that they represent our Region and to conduct themselves appropriately.
 In particular, everyone is required to cooperate with tournament officials and referees and to make sideline comments that are positive, instructional (in the case of coaches only) and encouraging.

-Teams may contact the Field Allocation Director for practice time field space availability.
-After the city permit ends, the region will try to secure field space at local parks, however there may be a cost to the teams.
-In addition it is recommended for teams to find or rent space at the surrounding parks on an individual basis.
+Teams may contact the Post Season Director, who will work with the Field Allocation Director, for practice time field space availability.
+After the city permit ends, the Region will try to secure field space at local parks, however there may be a cost to the teams.
 Scrimmage games can be arranged with the surrounding regions by contacting the region (e.g., Santa Monica, Culver City, Pacific Palisades, West LA, Hollywood/Wilshire).
 Contact information is at http://www.ayso1p.org.